thomaskjaerulff/AZ-900/Sybex/Azure-Core-Services.md

 ## Core Azure Storage
 ### Blob Storage
+- Azure Blob storage is optimized to store very large amounts of unstructured data such as text and binary data.

+- Can be accessed through HTTP or HTTPS, the Azure Storage REST API, Azure PowerShell, Azure CLI, or an Azure Storage client library.

+- Good for storing either many or large files.

 ### Blob Storage Tiers
+- Consider how you will access data to determine which storage solution is right for you.
+Access data frequently or seldom.

+- Azure Storage provides three access tiers:
+    - Hot access: Optimized for storing frequently accessed data.
+    - Cool access: Optimized for data that you access infrequently.
+    - Archive access: Intended for data that you rarely access, if at all.

 ### Disk Storage
+- Azure disks are virtualized storage presented as a disk and attached to a virtual machine, much like a physical disk in a server.

 ### File Storage
+- Azure Files store files that are available securely from anywhere in the world but not associated with a specific VM or volume letter.

+- Can be accessed using SMB or NFS protocol.

 ### Storage Accounts
+- Before using storage in Azure, you must create a storage account.

+- There are several types of storage accounts:
+    - General-purpose v1:
+    - General-purpose v2:
+    - BlockBlobStorage:
+    - FileStorage:
+    - BlobStorage:

+## Core Data Services
+### Structured and Unstructured Data
+- Structured data is defined by a schema that determines the characteristics and types of data stored in a data set.
+(Ex. relational database like SQL Server is an example of structured data).

+- Unstructured data does not have a defined structure and is not organized in a predefined way.

+### Azure SQL Database
+- Azure SQL Database abstracts all the infrastructure needed to host a SQL database.

+- A PaaS offering.

+### SQL Managed Instance
+- SQL Managed Instances offers many of the same benefits as the Azure SQL Database service.

+- SQL Managed Instances also offers additional features for auditing, authentication, backups, etc.

+### Cosmos DB
+- Azure Cosmos DB is a multimodel database service that enables you to scale data out to multiple Azure regions across the world.

+- Makes data readily available to your users worldwide.

+- Provides excellent elasticity.

+### Azure Database for MySQL
+- Azure Database for MySQL gives you the capability to deploy, manage, and use MySQL databases without deploying MySQL on a server or VM.

+- If you see a reference to LAMP, think MySQL.

+### Azure Database for PostgreSQL
+- Azure Database for PostgreSQL is an Azure-based implementation of PostgreSQL that supports the PostgreSQL database engine with the scalability, elasticity, high availability, and other cloud features you would expect from an Azure service.

+### Azure Database Migration Service
+- Azure Database Migration Service supports a variety of database migration scenarios for both one-time (offline) and continuous synchronization (online) migrations.

+## Microsoft Marketplace
+- Like many Microsoft offerings, third-party providers supplement Microsoft’s cloud offerings.

+- These offerings are available through the Microsoft Marketplace, which encompasses two online stores: Microsoft AppSource and Azure Marketplace.

+- Microsoft AppSource offers business solutions for Azure, Dynamics 365, Microsoft 365, web apps, and Power Platform.

+- Azure Marketplace is an online store that enables you to find and purchase a variety of Azure solutions and managed services.
+Think of Google Play or App Store.